 A secondary, and more subtle limitation, which has little bearing on the primary aim of investigating the total amount of NIH funding awarded to the Association's grantees, is the inability to attribute NIH grants to awards made previously by the Association.
 First, we are unable to observe whether the NIH was aware of awards made by the Association, and second, there are (varying) time lags from the moment that grantees receive funds from the Association to the time that they may have produced results from research conducted using those funds, which they may leverage in their grant applications to the NIH.
 In principle, both events could induce investments from the NIH.
 Although it is impossible to determine definitively whether the NIH funds would have been allocated as they were in the absence of the Association's investments, certain inferences can be made with relative safety.
-For example, the NIH's increases in total funding awarded to Association grantees lend credibility to the quality of the Association's investments.
-Because the NIH has more options for funding allocations than it has the budget for, it must select and choose those investments that seem most promising.
+For example, the NIH's increases in total funding awarded to Associations than it has the budget for, it must select and choose those investments that seem most promising.
 The NIH's investment in the Association's grantees thus reveals confidence in the opportunities posed by these grantees.
 These investment decisions made by the NIH further suggest that the Association has successfully identified and funded talented and promising researchers and that these researchers are likely to make effective use of both sources of funds.